AvivEngelberg/Classifying-IoT-Traffic/README.md

 <ins>What it does</ins>: Based on all the learnt simulations, printing to stdout the estimated value of **q** chosen from all the examined values of **q** in the learnt simulations, for every tested simulation file.

 ### action=8: Classifying Periods: Real/Only-Cover Traffic
-Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation file of each device, and at least one tested simulation file of a device.
+Before running this make sure to put inside the directory "Upload Simulations" one learnt simulation file of each device, and at least one tested simulation file of a device (for more information - read the early version of the paper [arXiv Preprint](https://arxiv.org/abs/2110.11188)).

 <ins>What it does</ins>: Based on the learnt simulations, printing to stdout the classification (using KNN) report of the periods ("Real Traffic"/"Only-Cover Traffic") in every tested simulation file.